protocolguild/protocol-guild-site/posts/20250909-compensation-insights-for-ethereum-core-developers-2025.md

 * * * * *

 This report was prepared by Protocol Guild to provide transparency on compensation challenges facing Ethereum core development.
-For questions or additional analysis, please contact <anything@protocolguild.org> .
+For questions or additional analysis, please email <contact@protocolguild.org>.

 * * * * *

-About Protocol Guild: an independent funding organization that supports Ethereum's core protocol development through ongoing distributions to active contributors.
+**About Protocol Guild:** an independent funding organization that supports Ethereum's core protocol development through ongoing distributions to active contributors.
 Learn more at [protocolguild.org](http://www.protocolguild.org).
-Footer
-© 2025 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status